unforced/new-bump/.cursorguides/tracking.md

   - Authentication context updated to use Supabase
   - Profile service created
   - Tests for Supabase integration
-- All tests are now passing (60/60)
+- All tests are now passing (64/64)
 - Database schema pushed to Supabase
 - Created test page for authentication flow
+- Implemented profile management functionality

 ## Action Plan (from Project Documentation)